 Employment opportunities in rural areas are often limited, which draws people to urban hubs.
 The City is located along U.S. Highway 101, which provides a greater ease of transportation.
 The Jobs Proximity Index created by HUD displays the index scores for block groups in the 2014 to 2017 time period.
-Index scores are broken down from > 80 (Closest Proximity) to < 20 (Furthest Proximity) (Figure 7-9).
+Index scores are broken down from > 80 (Closest Proximity) to < 20 (Furthest Proximity) (Figure $\frac{7-9}{7-10}$).

-The City is mostly classified at 60-80, with a small section to the east of U.S. Highway 101 classified as >80 (closest proximity; Figure 7-9).
-These scores are consistent with the greater Crescent City area; however, the majority of the County falls in classifications lower than 40 (Further and furthest proximity) which reflects the relationship that the further one resides from the City, the less employment there is, and illustrates the rural nature of the City.
+The City is mostly classified at 60-80, with a small $\frac{1000}{100}$ to the east of U.S. Highway 101 (Census Tract 1.02) classified as >80 (closest proximity; Figure $\frac{7-97-10}{100}$).
+These scores are consistent with the greater Crescent City area including the City's Sphere of Influence.; however, the majority of the County falls in classifications lower than 40 (Further and furthest proximity) which reflects the relationship that the further one resides from the City, the less employment opportunity there is, and illustrates the rural nature of the City.
 The City is determined to have adequate proximity to jobs, and distance to jobs is not identified as a fair housing issue.
-Programs such as Implementation Program P-16 listed in Chapter 3 will allow continued monitoring of this data.
+Programs such as Implementation Program P-16 listed in Chapter 3 will allowcommit the City to continued monitoring of this data